 Authorized by Blüthner, this is the world's first physical model of Blüthner's finest grand piano, widely celebrated for use on the concert stage.
-One of the most popular Pianoteq's optional instrument.
+One of our most popular grand piano models.

 The Kremesgg museum collection #1 includes 4 historical pianos from the 18th and 19th centuries: Dohnal, Besendorfer, Erard, Streicher.
 Incomparable for rendering the music of the 19th century composers, but also for playing other music styles like Jazz.

 The Kremesgg museum collection #2 includes 4 historical pianos from the 18th and 19th centuries: Broadwood, Pleyel, Frenzel, Bechstein.
 Incomparable for rendering the music of the 19th century composers, but also for playing other music styles like Jazz.